irish3725/OSQuery/README.md

 ### Options

-    -i      Get drop info about an item
+    -i      Get info about an item
+    -m      Get info about a monster